foldda/rda/README.md

 ## The Problem With Cross-System Data Exchange

-Data exchange between two separated systems can be difficult to implement and maintain, as these systems can have incompatible data models due to their separate development cycles and different business requirements, and if they are from different vendors, it would be difficult to coordinate in making changes.
-Dedicated custom-developed pipelines are commonly required for connecting the communicating parties, using either an 'agreed' format (i.e. a schema) for the data exchange or having programmed logic in the pipelines to do the data conversion.
+Data exchange between two separated systems can be difficult to implement (and maintain) due to their often incompatible data models.
+Enforced "common schema" and/or dedicated custom-built pipelines are usually required to bridge the gaps if two incompatible systems require integration.

-Also, technically speaking, using fixed data models the data-exchange pipelines makes the connected programs “tightly coupled” - meaning they are inflexible to changes because changing the data model in one program will affect all the other connected programs - there will be a very high cost to make data model change and also maintain data exchange compatibility.
+However, using fixed data models and custom-built pipelines makes the connected programs “tightly coupled” - meaning they are inflexible to changes because change in one system will affect all the other connected systems, and it's a wellknown fact that tight-coupling in systems causes high cost not just financially but also in maintanance and operational complexity.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>
 </div>

-Therefore, using these dedicated pipelines for cross-system data exchange is expensive and inflexible.
-In an analogy, it is like sending parcels to people through ad hoc transport and delivery arrangements rather than using the Post Office.
+In an analogy, using dedicated pipelines for cross-system data exchange is like sending parcels to people through adhoc transport and delivery arrangements rather than using the Post Office, which is expensive and inflexible.

 <div align='center'>
 <img src='img/Pre-Post-office-system.png' width='470' align='center'>
 </div>

-Postal services are cost-effective for people posting goods because they use shared logistics and freight system helps cut down the cost.
-These servises are also convenient because they cater to most clients' requirements, such as posting parcels of different shapes and sizes.
+We are all used to using Postal services for posting parcels because the shared logistics and freight system helps cut down the cost.
+Postal servises' standardized packaging (i.e. envelops and boxes) is also flexible in meeting various clients' requirements - for posting parcels of different shapes and sizes.

 <div align='center'>
 <img src='img/Post-office-system.png' width='550' align='center'>